ludocode/mpack/README.md

 If you are on 64-bit, you will also need support for cross-compiling to 32-bit, and running 32-bit binaries with 64-bit Valgrind.
 On Ubuntu, you'll need `libc6-dbg:i386`.
 On Arch you'll need `gcc-multilib` or `lib32-clang`, and `valgrind-multilib`.
 Just run `scons` to build and run all tests.

-On Windows, there is a Visual Studio solution for building and running the test suite.
+On Windows, there is a Visual Studio solution, and on OS X, there is an Xcode project for building and running the test suite.